FRIENDS of WARMINSTER MALTINGS

 Looking back to those early days in September, at first it was quite daunting, tense, at times bewildering, exciting, and, I am pleased to say, rewarding.
 At the Maltings I have quite an exceptional team around me, and I am now reassured that, also, I do have an outstanding portfolio of customers, most of whom recognize Warminster Maltings for what it is, and the value of the malts that we make.
 I am also very lucky that the 2019 harvest delivered some top quality barleys from which we are now drawing all of our raw material going forward.

 So what have I/we achieved so far?
-Well, I believe, in the office at least, we all now understand the numbers (my predecessor presided exclusively over this with his very complicated spreadsheets), and we have costed and created a new 2020 Price List for our Malts.
+Well, I believe, in the office at least, we all now understand the numbers and we have costed and created a new 2020 Price List for our Malts.
 Not only that, we have shared this with all of our customers, mostly via phone calls, in the first instance, and e-mails, securing contracts for the next 12 months.
 I have visited a dozen customers, just for starters, both distilleries and breweries, all the way from Yorkshire to South Dorset, and I have won a few new accounts.
 I am also engaging with potentially new outlets in the Czech Republic, Spain, Australia, North America and Mexico.

 Alongside all this, we have also tapped into what looks like a renewed interest around the world in Organic Beers.
 This is coming from some of the major brands, who, perhaps, are seeing this as a way of fighting back over the widely reported findings of pesticide (glyphosate) residues (at very safe levels) in their beers.
 Warminster Maltings is one of only three UK Maltsters with Organic accreditation.